Table of contents

 The good folks over at Alcide want to help you keep the beating heart of your Kubernetes workflow pumping with their platform.
 Their Kubernetes Advisor provides a solution for scanning, configuring, and generally gaining better visibility over your Kubernetes cluster for better control and security.

-The Alcide team also puts a strong emphasis on allowing admins to set permissions on who is allowed to access what, based on the principle of granting the least amount of access possible, which is the right place to start in our book.
+The Alcide team also puts a strong emphasis on allowing admins to set permissions based on the principle of least privilege — a cornerstone of kubernetes security and container security best practices.

 #2 Portshift

-Their identity-based solution provides visibility into Kubernetes containers and pods, allowing teams to enforce security policies throughout the Kubernetes pipeline from coding and on to runtime.
+Their identity-based solution provides visibility into Kubernetes containers and pods, allowing teams to enforce security policies throughout the Kubernetes pipeline — aligning identity control with Docker container security and Zero Trust access principles.

 #3 Anchore Enterprise

 Mixing a wide range of threat intelligence with role permissions controls, Anchore’s enterprise CI/CD offering is a beast of a package with options of unlimited users and up to 50 image repos, making it more than enough for most outfits.
-They also provide service for both on-prem and public cloud users, giving the flexibility that many are likely to find appealing.
+They also provide service for both on-prem and public cloud users, giving the flexibility that many are likely to find appealing — particularly for teams scanning large image registries for container vulnerability and enforcing compliance across hybrid environments.
 For the folks from legal, Anchore has compliance in mind for a variety of standards including NIST and CIS, with easy reporting to make this less of a headache than necessary.
 Oh, and of course they help to secure your Kubernetes.

 Interestingly, and endearing to us, they also have an open source project that works with many of the same functions that are available in the enterprise version.